dracidoupe/graveyard/docs/design.rst

 * Links to other sites (now defuct)
 * Few system pages (search in users, news, newsfeed, artices being in the approval process, top stats etc.)
 * Forum (as in public discussion place)
-* Head of Golden Dragon competition (best articles for a given time period)
+* Head of a Golden Dragon competition (best articles for a given time period)
 * Polls
 * Chat